in28minutes/learning-paths-cloud-and-devops/architect/5-event-driven-architectures.md

 This time I'm discussing Event Driven Architectures with Koushik and Siva.

-Here's the complete discussion - TODO
+Here's the complete discussion - https://youtu.be/KDq5e5oQrCc

 #javabrains #in28minutes #career #technology #people #java #architect
 ```